htw-imi-showtime/showtime-website/content/ss22/master/m3-geolocation/_features.md

 ## Homescreen with filtering of POIs

 ## Create POIs by category
 Each editor can create categories with a specific color in which they later can assign pois to (e.g Queerwalk, forced labor in Berlin, etc).
-The pois contain an address, an address description, a description and assets (text, audio, video and images).
+The pois contain an address, an address description, a description and assets (for now audio and images).
 The address can be typed in or set by clicking on a location on the map.

 {{<image src="poi-creation.PNG" alt="editor poi creation" caption="POI Creation">}}